Buda script

-Buda Script or (Aksara Buda) or Gunung Script is an archaic script.
+Buda script, Aksara Buda, or Gunung script is an archaic script.
 Based on its shape, the Buda Script still has a close relationship with the Kawi script.
 This script was previously used on the island of Java (especially in West Java and Central Java) and Bali.
 This type of script is called the Buda script because it is considered to have originated from the pre-Islamic era which is called the Buddhist Age.
-The word Buda is based on the Buddha word.
+The word Buda is based on the word Buddha.
 Manuscripts containing writing using the Buda script are commonly found in mountainous areas.
 Because of that, this type of script is also called the "Mountain script".

 Name confusion

 The mention of the Buda script appears in the book The History of Java by Thomas Stamford Raffles in 1817.
 The mention of the Buda script or Gunung script was further suggested by Casparis (1975).
 Based on the literature review, the name Aksara Buda or Aksara Gunung can refer to two script models, namely the script used in lontar manuscripts from the Merapi-Merbabu collection in Central Java, and in gebang manuscripts originating from West Java.
-It is interesting to note that the Arjunawiwaha and Kunjarakarna texts are contained in several manuscripts, the two texts of which are written in the Merapi-Merbabu Buda model script model and some are using the West Java Buda model script.
+The Arjunawiwaha and Kunjarakarna texts are contained in several manuscripts, the two texts of which are written in the Merapi-Merbabu Buda model script model and some are using the West Java Buda model script.